toanld/modules-inertia/README.md

         if (isModule.length > 1) {
             let moduleName = isModule[0];
             let pathToFile = isModule[1];
-            //@modules is alias to module folder or examle ../../modules page = require(`@modules/${moduleName}/${pathToFile}.vue`);
+            // @modules is an alias of the module folder or just specify the path
+            // from the root directory to the folder modules
+            // for example ../../modules
+            page = require(`@modules/${moduleName}/${pathToFile}.vue`);
         } else {
             page = require(`./Pages/${name}`);